These 11 foods can cause headaches. How to find your trigger, according to a doctor

-When Dr. Fred Cohen sees patients suffering from migraines and headaches, he knows all too well what they’re going through.
+Foods and migraines have a deep connection, something Dr. Fred Cohen knows personally about.
+When he sees patients suffering from headaches, he knows all too well what they’re going through.

 Cohen says he’s had severe headaches once a week for as long as he can remember — at least since kindergarten.